bgo-bc/balance-listener-service/README.md

 # Balance Listener Service

-The **Balance Listener Service** is a modular Python application designed to aggregate and normalize cryptocurrency account balances across multiple exchanges using [ccxt](https://github.com/ccxt/ccxt).
+The **Balance Listener Service** is a modular Python application designed to aggregate and normalize cryptocurrency account balances across multiple exchanges.
-It is structured as a monolithic app for now but architected to support distributed deployment in the future.

 ---